-- Work closely with project leads to support due diligence efforts for various health related projects in our portfolio which include but are not limited to oncology, rare disease, inflammatory disorders, etc.;
+- Work closely with project teams to support due diligence efforts for various health related projects in our portfolio which include but are not limited to neurodegeneration, mental health, oncology, rare disease, inflammatory disorders, etc.;

-- Lead key portions of state of the science and state of the system analysis for various health projects, which can include landscaping of latest scientific research, experimental therapies, industry pipelines, key research players, drug development models, key nonprofit and advocacy stakeholders, etc.;
+- Perform independent research to understand the state of a scientific or healthcare field, which can include landscaping of latest scientific research, experimental therapies, industry pipelines, key research players, drug development models, key nonprofit and advocacy stakeholders, etc.;

-- Support activities related to scientific advisory board management for each project, including coordinating meetings, preparing materials, note-taking, conducting specific analysis as requested, etc.;
+- Support activities related to project and stakeholder management, including coordinating meetings, preparing materials, note-taking, conducting specific analysis as requested, etc.;

 - Represent the Milken Institute within the broader biomedical research community throughout the due diligence process and at various industry-specific events;

-- Contribute to communications efforts to build awareness of key funding opportunities, philanthropy resources, and overall opportunities to engage with CSP amongst the philanthropic and nonprofit communities; and,
+- Contribute to communications efforts to build awareness of key funding opportunities, philanthropy resources, and overall opportunities to engage with CSP amongst the philanthropic and nonprofit communities.

 - Scientific writing experience for both technical and lay audiences;